Skip to main content

 Our work has consistently supported the interactive specialization theory by demonstrating developmental and skill-related effects.
 However, this theory also argues that early connectivity drives later dissociation.
 One key near-term goal is to use the existing data from our recently completed NIH R01 to directly test this hypothesis with respect to phonological, semantic and syntactic representations.
 We will also use this dataset to test whether interactive specialization is influenced by language and literacy experience in the home, building upon our work on socio-economic status.
 We have some preliminary results suggesting that more shared reading is associated with greater specialization for language.

-Our previous work has also demonstrated that Chinese cannot be fully assimilated into the neural network for English, so in our recently funded NSF SBE grant we are teaching adults an artificial language and manipulating the similarity of the structure of the new words to English.
+Our previous work has also demonstrated that Chinese cannot be fully assimilated into the neural network for English, so in our recently completed NSF SBE grant we taught adults an artificial language and manipulated the similarity of the structure of the new words to English.
 In the near-term, we will investigate whether dissimilar words are less effectively transferred to the neocortex over the course of learning.

 In the mid-term, we will complete data collection on our NIH R01 focusing on the reading skills of children who are deaf and hard of hearing.
 This project was formulated in a partnership with the deaf and hard of hearing community.
 Some of these children struggle with learning to read, so our goal is to determine what mechanisms support better outcomes.
 Specifically, we are testing the idea that children who use oral language will rely more on the phonological pathway because they use the statistical regularities between letters and their sounds.
 In contrast, those who use sign language will rely more on the semantic pathway because they use a direct mapping between whole word spellings and their meanings.
 This project builds upon our previous cross-linguistic and disability work suggesting that semantics plays a greater role when mapping between orthography to phonology is less effective.

 In the long-term, we plan to complete two additional major projects.
 The first of these is a recently funded NIH RO1 which focuses on late talkers.
 Some preschool children who are language delayed are simply late bloomers, but others end up being diagnosed with developmental language disorder.
 Despite decades of research, we do not know why.
 Building on our prior work on neural specialization, we will test whether phonological specialization drives early language development, whereas semantic specialization drives later language development.
-In our second NIH R01 to be re-submitted in the coming year, we will extend our work beyond the cognitive to the emotional domain.
-Despite their high co-occurrence, we do not know whether learning disability leads to anxiety disorders or vice versa.
+In our second NIH R01 submitted this year, we will extend our work from the language to the emotional domain.
+Despite their high co-occurrence, we do not know whether reading disability leads to anxiety disorders or vice versa.
+Reading disabilities may negatively impact self-concept leading to anxiety, or anxiety may lead to internal distraction which may impede learning.
 We plan to test the hypothesis that language drives the development of the emotion network early in development, but that the reverse is true later in development.
-We will also test whether the association between learning and anxiety is due to common causes such as early adversity or executive function.
+We will also test whether the association between reading and anxiety is due to a common cause such as early adversity.
 By elucidating these underlying mechanisms, our hope is to be able to more effectively intervene to promote healthy development.